Rhoban/Metabot/docs/bom.md

-Mini USB cable         | 1        | You'll need it to connect to the Maple Mini GY-85 IMU              | 1        | 9DOF inertial measurement units (accelerometer, gyroscope and magnetometer) XBee Bluetooth         | 1        | You can actually choose any bluetooth chip you want GP2Y0A21YK             | 1        | 10 to 80 infrared distance sensor
+Mini USB cable         | 1        | You'll need it to connect to the Maple Mini GY-85 IMU              | 1        | 9DOF inertial measurement units (accelerometer, gyroscope and magnetometer) XBee Bluetooth         | 1        | You can actually choose any bluetooth chip you want GP2Y0A21YK             | 1        | 10 to 80 cm infrared distance sensor

 ## Batteries